gnit-weperfect/gnit-weperfect.github.io/README.md

 # GNIT WePerfect

-**GNIT WePerfect** is an e-learning and video-conferencing platform developed by Guru Nanak Institute of Technology college, Kolkata.
+**GNIT WePerfect** is an E-learning and Video-conferencing platform developed by Guru Nanak Institute of Technology college, Kolkata.

 ![alt text](https://i.imgur.com/j8Yll6A.png)